dneg/openvdb_ax/ROADMAP.md

 * CMake support for building OpenVDB AX on OSX.
 * Noise functions supported by AX.
 * Support for string variables and string point attributes.
-* Improved syntax and performance for the access of Custom Data (custom user parameters).
 * Bison/Flex CMake Support for re-generating language grammar and lexer files.

 ## Further down the road...